Does this test have other names?

 If you have a bacterial infection, your fluid sample will have bacteria in it.
 Some

 germs are either gram-positive or gram-negative.
-All of them can cause illness.
-A
+The difference in these bacteria

 Why do I need this test?